Pupil Personnel Services Credential in School Social Work and Child Welfare and Attendance Services

 The PPSC program is open to all students enrolled in the 60-unit APU MSW program who have successfully completed foundation-level curriculum, are enrolled in the Clinical Practice with Individuals and Families specialization, and complete the PPSC program requirements as outlined below:

-For more information, refer to the PPSC Auxiliary Student Handbook (PDF) and the PPSC General Program Requirements (PDF).
+For more information, refer to the PPSC Auxiliary Student Handbook and the PPSC General Program Requirements.

 Post-MSW Admission Requirements

-Post-MSW PPSC applicants must meet the following admissions requirements:
+Post-MSW PPSC applicants who have not completed PPSC fieldwork must meet the following admissions requirements:

-- Provide verification of completion of a course with child psychopathology content, or evidence of 2 years of work experience with children and families
+• Provide verification of completion of a course with child/adolescent behavioral health and diagnosis content, or evidence of 2 years of work experience with children and families

-- Provide evidence of meeting basic skills requirements (as outlined by the CTC)
+• Provide evidence of meeting the Basic Skills Requirement (as outlined by the CTC)

-Note: The Certificate of Clearance and basic skills requirements are program requirements, but not conditions for admission.
+Note: The Certificate of Clearance and Basic Skills Requirement are program requirements, but not conditions for admission.

 Course Requirements